Celebrating Augsburg Fortress Resources by Women

 More Days for Praise: Festivals and Commemorations in Evangelical Lutheran Worship

 For centuries the church has paired its church year—focused on Christ’s life, death, and resurrection—with a second calendar that uses the lives of saints as a lens to see God’s gracious acts.
 Evangelical Lutheran Worship has continued that practice with its calendar of festivals and commemorations.
-In this volume, teacher and scholar Gail Ramshaw shows that those whom the church has lifted up are both faithful and fascinating, always pointing to Christ.
+In this volume teacher and scholar Gail Ramshaw shows that those whom the church has lifted up are both faithful and fascinating, always pointing to Christ.
 Here is a guide to help you include these observances in your prayer life.

 Each day’s entry includes a brief chronology of the person’s life; a summary of why the person is remembered by the church; an image of, or related to, the commemoration; a quote from the person, where possible; and devotional hymn and prayer suggestions for the day.

-Music from Susan Palo Cherwien
+Music by Susan Palo Cherwien

 O Blessed Spring: Hymns of Susan Palo Cherwien